r-hub/blog/content/post/2026-06-02-jarl/index.md

 So naturally, when you get called out in a custom meme, you listen. :smile_cat: So here's the long(er) form of "Use Jarl!", from the following sweep through the [parsnip](https://parsnip.tidymodels.org/) package by Hannah, with commentary from Maëlle.

+*Many thanks to [Etienne Bacher](https://www.etiennebacher.com/) for reviewing this post!*

 ## How Hannah used Jarl

-I have the [Jarl extension](https://jarl.etiennebacher.com/howto/editors) installed for my Positron but here I used the CLI of Jarl.
+I have the [Jarl extension](https://jarl.etiennebacher.com/howto/editors) installed for my Positron but here I used the command line interface (CLI) of Jarl.
 I started off with running this [command](https://jarl.etiennebacher.com/by-example#lint-a-directory) in the terminal:

 ``` sh
 jarl check .